Irfananik/crypto-world/README.md

 4. Contact Page

 5. About Page

+6. Login Page

-6. 404 Not Found Page
+7. 404 Not Found Page